learning-zone/nodejs-basics/README.md

 **1. Events:**

 Node.js **events** module which emits named events that can cause corresponding functions or callbacks to be called.
-Functions ( Callbacks ) listen or subscribe to a particular event to occur and when that event triggers, all the callbacks subscribed to that event are fired one by one in order to which they were registered.
+Functions ( callbacks ) listen or subscribe to a particular event to occur and when that event triggers, all the callbacks subscribed to that event are fired one by one in order to which they were registered.

 All objects that emit events are instances of the **EventEmitter** class.
 The event can be emitted or listen to an event with the help of EventEmitter